CalebFenton/CalebFenton.github.io/source/_posts/dalvik-virtual-execution-with-smalivm.md

 # The Execution Graph

-This section will have lots of pictures and code to help explain what's in a graph.
+Executing a method with smalivm returns an execution graph which contains everything that Simplify needs to optimize the code, which is just about everything.
 Consider the following Smali code:

 ```smali
 .method public static dumbMath()I